WWitman/projects/release-notes/README.md

 ## What do they look like?

-The look kind of like this, with a heading, a list of release numbers/dates, and commits for each release:
+The release notes are formatted like this, with a heading, a list of release numbers/dates, and commits for each release:

 ### apigee-127/a127